5 Causes of Vaginal Itching You Shouldn't Ignore

-Given that many are unaware of why vaginal itching occurs, we’ll explain 5 of its main causes.
+Given that many are unaware of why it occurs, we’ll explain 5 of its main causes of vaginal itching.

 Vulvitis, or Irritation of the Vulva

-This is the most common cause of vaginal itching.
+This is the most common of all the causes of vaginal itching.
 It’s produced by a pH alteration in the area due to use of irritants such as soaps and gels.

 The skin in this area is really sensitive and tends to suffer from changes when there are external agents that alter the activity of healthy bacteria that protect it.

-Therefore, it also develops when underwear retains moisture or when women don’t change out of sweaty gym clothes quick enough.
+Therefore, it also develops when underwear retains moisture or when women don’t change out of sweaty gym clothes quickly enough.